 Along with all of those healthy recipes, people’s interest in sweets peaks during the month of July.
 If you’re surprised by this like I was, I have just one word for you: s’mores.
 In fact, there’s a huge spike in searches for “s’mores” this month.

 Everyone can make a s’more.
 How can you jazz it up?
 Make it vegan?
 Add different candy?
 Make a white chocolate version?
 Add cookie butter?!
 Make this classic dish your own and give your readers some fun ideas.

 Perhaps a nice fruit-filled sorbet or a…wait for it…s’mores-flavored ice cream (!!!) will make your readers (and taste-testers) happy this season.

 Unsurprisingly, searches for fruit spike in July.
 Who would have thought?

 Admittedly, “fruit” is a vague search term.
 One of my very favorite things about Google Trends though is checking out the top related queries for a search.
 If we look at those for “fruit,” this is what we see:

-Dragon fruit, fruit trees, fruit flies, and fruit salad would be helpful areas of focus this time of year.
-What about posting some tips on removing those annoying fruit flies from your home?
-Or a dragon fruit fruit salad!
+Dragon fruit, fruit salad, fruit trees and passion fruit would be helpful areas of focus this time of year.
+What about posting a dragon fruit fruit salad!
 (Try saying that five times fast.)